Texas Trail Championship

 To Qualify

-Finish three or six of the following races to automatically qualify for the Texas Trail Championship
+Finish any of the following races to automatically qualify for the Texas Trail Championship

 Looking to stay closer to Austin?
 Check out our Rogue Trail Series which is renown as a gateway to trail racing.